HybridDog/diplazer/Readme.txt

 Other info: type /dihelp in game

-type /di_dropme to drop you self from mode7 and mode8 (or with diplazer_admin priv /di_dropall)
+type /di_dropme to drop you self from mode7 and mode8 (or drop all with diplazer_admin priv /di_dropall)

 Diplazer is a kind of lasergun / fast placing / diging tool, and it can even teleport, object teleporter and gravitygun, and more!!